 #3 There is one central database.
 Wouldn’t it be convenient if that were true?
 Believe me; it is impossible to type in a person’s name into a database and have everything ever known about that person pop out a few minutes later.
 The National Computer Information Center NCIC is an electronic clearinghouse of crime data, but its records are only as up-to-date as the numerous agencies responsible for making submissions.
 There is an endless number of databases that must be searched to get a complete profile of an individual.
 Records are stored in local, state and federal computer files.
 Court districts maintain their own records.
 The military has separate record-keeping systems.
 Medical and mental health records are not maintained at one resource.
 It could reasonably take an analyst days, if not weeks, to gather a comprehensive file on a subject.

-#5 All FBI agents work on task forces.
-To the contrary, for most violations agents work alone.
-They’ll team up with a squadmate for corroboration and/or safety concerns.
-However, the FBI requires agents to assume an almost entrepreneurial ownership of their investigations and are responsible for figuring out what they need to do and what tools they need to use to gather evidence to solve their cases.
-As with running a business.
-FBI agents must figure out the manpower and resources needed, and there’s no one standing over them checking on their daily progress.
+#5 All FBI agents work on teams and task forces.
+To the contrary, depending on the violation, many agents work alone.
+They may partner with a squadmate for corroboration and/or safety concerns.
+However, they assume an almost entrepreneurial ownership of their investigations and are responsible for figuring out what they need to do and what tools they need to use to gather evidence to solve their cases.
+As with running a business, manpower and resource needs must be determined.
+And, there’s no one standing over them checking on their daily progress.
 Every 90-days the squad supervisor reviews the agents’ case files, looking for documentation that they are pulling their weight.
 In the end, the statistics report the facts—how many interviews, searches, arrests, indictments, trials, convictions have been logged in since the last file review.
 It’s a competitive environment.
 No one wants to be known as an empty suit.